robert1ridley/robert1ridley.github.io/_pages/about.md

   - /about.html
 ---

 Originally from the UK, I have been living in China for the past eight years.
-In 2018, I was admitted to Nanjing University where I am currently pursuing my Master's degree in Software Engineering under the supervision of Professor Xinyu Dai.
+In 2018, I was admitted to Nanjing University where I completed my Master's degree in Software Engineering.
+I am currently working on my PhD, also at Nanjing University, under the supervision of Professor Xinyu Dai.

 Research Interests
 ======